n-rosi/AI-Coding-Assistant/README.md

 ## LLAMA

-The model can access every kind of data surce thanks to the package `llama-index` provided from LLAMA, which allows to ingest, index and quity structures, unstructured and semi-structured data.
+The model can access every kind of data surce thanks to the package `llama-index` provided from LLAMA, which allows to ingest, index and query structured, unstructured and semi-structured data.

+`llama-index` also provide with wrappers to allow the LLM model to execute user-custom python functions.

-Source virtual environment in Linux: ` source ai/bin/activate`
+Source virtual environment in Linux: ` source ai/bin/activate` Package to install: `llama-index`, `llama-index-experimental`,`pandas`,`pypdf`, `python-dotenv`